powerpak/pathospot-compare/README.md

 First, clone this repository to a directory and `cd` into it.
 You'll want to configure your environment first using the included script:

     $ cp scripts/env.example.sh scripts/env.sh
-    $ $EDITOR scripts/env.sh

-For the rest of the variables, the defaults should work for any Minerva user.
+The defaults should work for any Minerva user.
 Then, you can source the script into your shell and install required gems locally into the `vendor/bundle` directory as follows:

     $ source scripts/env.sh
     $ bundle install --deployment